 - The recipe also calls for crimini mushrooms.
 Crimini mushrooms have a very distinct taste.
 So unless you are sure you like the taste, you can substitute white button mushrooms; in fact, the next time I make it, that is what I will do.

 - Also, it calls for ground loose Italian sausage, but you can substitute ground beef, which will also taste really good.

 In my profile, I mentioned that my hobby is collecting recipes, and I make and rate them.
 I try to make one every week or so.
 If I give a recipe three stars, that means it's excellent, I wouldn't change a thing, and everyone loved it.

-I changed the recipe my omitting the hot sauce and the next time I make it I would change the crimini mushrooms for white button mushrooms.
+I changed the recipe by omitting the hot sauce, and the next time I make it, I would change the crimini mushrooms for white button mushrooms.

-Other then that, this recipe is a really good recipe and a good one for the whole family.
+Other than that, this recipe is a really good recipe and a good one for the whole family.